 Separate names with a comma.

-Discussion in 'ROLEPLAY GRAVEYARD' started by Arius LaVari, Jan 1, 2016.
+Discussion in 'THREAD ARCHIVES' started by Arius LaVari, Jan 1, 2016.

 The dull night sky looms overhead in the residential district of North Japan.
 A city on the edge, with skyscrapers and assorted buildings dotting the skies, along with multiple helicopters, planes -- their lights replacing stars as the Japanese city of Konnaido almost stood still.
 The cornucopia of dancing lights and colors, blending in with bleak looking office buildings, middle class convenience stores and train stations, as a lone man, with a deactivated android beside him watched the city from below.
 On the balcony of his penthouse, he didn't know what to expect.
 The city still looked the same, and it never changed a single bit.
 Even with the recent secession of several provinces of Japan, forming North and South Japan after a series of political events and a single civil war causing them to find peace by splitting the island into two, the city seemed unfazed by the war that was happening on their shores, and the name of their new country, North Japan.